Trade war, tariffs pose risks to U.S. and global growth: IMF, Fed officials

 That “may ultimately feed in, if it lasts long enough, to hiring, which in turn you may see later this year into next year in terms of the consumer” pulling back, he said.

-Kaplan said he still felt it “too soon” for the Federal Reserve to lower interest rates because the Trump administration could, just as quickly, reverse course.
+Kaplan said he still felt it “too soon” for the Federal Reserve - the U.S. central bank - to lower interest rates because the Trump administration could, just as quickly, reverse course.

+In separate remarks in New York, the influential chief of the New York Fed, John Williams, said he is seeing new headwinds from trade tensions that are slowing business investment and adding to uncertainty.
+But, on rates, he said he and his staff would not start until next week to delve into the data, to figure if the Fed should remain on hold or “adjust” rates, adding he will keep an open mind.

-The tariffs on Mexico, for example, are not yet in effect, but due to be imposed on Monday, in a bid by Trump to get the country to curb the passage of migrants into the U.S.
+The tariffs on Mexico, for example, are not yet in effect, but due to be imposed on Monday, in a bid by Trump to get the country to curb the passage of thousands of migrants across its border with the United States.

 The Trump administration has said the tariffs on China were an effort to create a fairer trading relationship after years in which jobs and technology have migrated to the Asian nation.